thomasbuddyman/pillars/style/coffeescript/README.md

 #CoffeeScript

+_This resource is temporary.
+We don't have strong CoffeeScript guidelines yet, so these have just been borrowed from Thoughtbot, temporarily.
+We'll expand on them later on._

 * Avoid conditional modifiers (lines that end with conditionals).
 * Initialize arrays using `[]`.
 * Initialize empty objects and hashes using `{}`.